 i.
 The membership committee has as its function the maintenance and enhancement of the membership of the Society by continuing to address issues of recruitment of new members and retention of those presently enrolled, and to provide membership services and benefits that are consistent with the strategic plan and the council’s priorities and that meet the approval of the board of directors of the Society.

 j.
-The minority affairs committee works to broaden participation in plant biology by members of underrepresented groups.
+The equity, diversity and inclusion committee works to broaden participation in plant biology by members of underrepresented groups.
 It works to address issues of particular concern to underrepresented minority scientists and their supporters and to promote the inclusion of minority plant biologists in all aspects of the Society and the profession.

 k.
 The constitution and bylaws committee is charged with maintaining and, as necessary, recommending updates to the Society’s constitution and bylaws.
 The committee’s recommendations are reviewed by the council and voted on by the board of directors, as described elsewhere in this document.